 Sha'ul still didn't get it.
 He tried to dress David in his own armor - he put a bronze helmet on his head and gave him a coat of armor to wear.
-Isra'el had yearned to have a king like the Gentile nations (First Samuel 8:5).
+Isra'el had yearned to have a king like the Gentile nations (8:5).
 So God gave them Sha'ul, and he was preparing David for battle just like the Gentile giant.
 David buckled the king's sword on his armor and tried to walk around, but it was too heavy and he wasn't used to such equipment.
 Then David said to Sha'ul, "I can't move wearing these things, because I'm not used to them."
-So David took them off (First Samuel 17:38-39).
+So David took them off (17:38-39).
 David refused to be like Sha'ul, or like the Gentile nations, or like the Philistine.

-Then David took his staff in his hand, chose five smooth stones from the stream, put them in the pouch of his shepherd's bag (1 Sam 17:40a).
+Then David took his staff in his hand, chose five smooth stones from the stream, put them in the pouch of his shepherd's bag (17:40a).
 Why five smooth stones?
 David was merely being prepared.
 ADONAI had not promised that he would kill Goliath with the first stone.
 And what if the Philistines had attacked?
 How would he defend himself?
 Five would be just right.
 Such was David's alternative to conventional modes of self-defense.

-And with his leather sling in his hand, approached the Philistine (First Samuel 17:40b).
+And with his leather sling in his hand, approached the Philistine (17:40b).
 This was not a kid with a toy on the battlefield.
 It took an extraordinary amount of skill and practice, but in an experienced hand, the sling was a devastating weapon.
 Shepherds could whip their slingshots six to seven times per second before hitting their target.
 An experienced slinger could kill or seriously injure a target 200 yards away with accuracy.
 The Benjamites had seven hundred slingers, each of whom could sling a stone at a hair and not miss (Judges 20:16).
 They could hit birds in flight.
 The stones released from their slingshots had the impact of firing a .45 caliber handgun.
-David was a master marksman . . . a sharpshooter, if you will.41 didn't ask who David was.
-The king could hardly forget the red headed youth (see First Samuel 16:12, from the Hebrew word adom, meaning to be red, the same as Esau in Genesis 25:25) that had been his court musician, but apparently had forgotten the name of David's father.
-He needed that information in order to reward the family for the victory (see 17:25b above).
-42 Abner replied, "As surely as you live, your majesty, I don't know."
-The king said, "Find out whose son this young lad is" (First Samuel 17:55-56).
+David was a master marksman . . . a sharpshooter, if you will.
+358

 As Sha'ul watched David going out to meet Goliath, he said to Abner, commander of the army, "Abner, whose son is that young lad (Hebrew: naar)?"
-Notice that Sha'ul
+Notice that Sha'ul didn't ask who David was.
+The king could hardly forget the red headed youth (see 16:12, from the Hebrew word adom, meaning to be red, the same as Esau in Genesis